cloudquery/cq-provider-aws/README.md

 ==================================

 This [CloudQuery](https://github.com/cloudquery/cloudquery)
-provider transforms AWS resources to relational database.
+provider transforms AWS resources to a relational database.

 ## What is CloudQuery